FamilyTreesNet/szewczyk/README.md

 Estimate: Born 1882; Died in 1968 about 86

 Kanczuga is in modern day Poland, about seven miles west from the Ukraine and twelve miles north of Slovakia.

-There is a possibility Ignacy and Katarzyna were married in Europe prior to 1909.

 Katarzyna always mentioned Lancut which is about 1.5 miles northwest of Kanczuga.
 She may have been born there.

 Ignacy had a book about Lezajsk which is about 2.5 miles north of Kanczuga.
 He may have come from Lezajsk.

+Katarzyna passed away in 1974.
+Her funeral was during a tremendous snowstorm.
+Ignacy passed away early September 1973, just weeks before his grandson's wedding Sept.
+22, 1973.